 AI Coding Agents Are Fueling a Productivity Panic.
 Here's What's Actually Happening.

-Here's what's actually happening, why Bloomberg is half right, and what the smart teams are doing differently.
+Here is what is actually happening, why Bloomberg is half right, and what the smart teams are doing differently.

 What Bloomberg got right

-The speed-without-validation trap is real.
+The speed without validation trap is real.
 When AI can generate a complete feature in 20 minutes that used to take two days, the temptation to ship without thorough review is enormous.
 And many teams are doing exactly that.
 Code goes to production faster, but so do bugs, security vulnerabilities, and architectural debt.

 The pressure on developers is real.
 When management sees that AI coding tools exist, expectations shift overnight.
 "Why did this take a week?
 Can't Claude do it in an hour?"
 The productivity comparison becomes unfair.
-Developers are measured against AI-augmented output before the workflows are mature enough to produce reliable results at that speed.
+Developers are measured against AI augmented output before the workflows are mature enough to produce reliable results at that speed.

 What Bloomberg got wrong

-Here's where the article falls short.
+Here is where the article falls short.

 The numbers behind the hype

-The difference is entirely in the implementation, not the tools.
+The difference is entirely in the implementation.
+Not the tools.

 What the smart teams are doing differently